sanraith/aoc2019/README.md

 - <code>dotnet run -p aoc2019.WebApp</code>
 - Open <code>http://localhost:52016/</code>

+To run all puzzle solutions in console:
+- <code>dotnet run -p aoc2019.ConsoleApp --all</code>

-To run the last puzzle solution in console:
+To run the last solution in console:
 - <code>dotnet run -p aoc2019.ConsoleApp --last</code>

-To run a puzzle solution in console:
+To run a specific solution in console:
 - <code>dotnet run -p aoc2019.ConsoleApp --day **[number of day]**</code>

 To setup the environment for a new puzzle solution: